 Reus is Dutch for ‘giant’, and if you squint, it kind of looks like Deus, which is Latin for ‘god’ – so it’s no surprise that this god indie game gives you control of four elemental giants who can influence the planet beneath them.
 Each giant god – ocean, forest, rock, and swamp – can create landscapes and assign resources depending on their specialisms – after which, the humans move in and set up shop on your planet.

 Nature is a delicate balance, however, so you can’t rain down resources willy-nilly, as the humans will become too greedy and fight amongst themselves.
 To counter this, you’ll have to encourage awe and humility in your population, or make their home environment so dangerous they’re too busy fighting for their lives to fight each other.

 Rimworld isn’t your typical god game – it’s a colony management sim where your job is to ensure a group of colonists, stranded on the frontiers of space, survive for long enough to escape the planet on a spaceship.
+If you’re struggling to survive, check out our best Rimworld mods guide to make your life a little bit easier.
 The colonists each have random traits and skills; you can give them instructions, but there’s a strong element of chaos and unforeseen disaster in Rimworld, so your colonists might disobey you and go on a fire-starting spree instead.

 Sick of caring for the ignorant masses?
 Tired of gently shaping the earth to help the little humans achieve health, wealth, and happiness?
 Are you, perhaps, also a sadistic monster?
 If torture, cruelty, and lies are your favoured methods of population control, Ruinarch lets you step into the big evil cloak of a demonic overlord, on a quest to spread misery and misfortune across the land.